 Stall Force (lbs.)

-Stall Force: Theragun Mini might bring some innovative design language to the table but it disappoints with the low no-stall force.
-Devices like Ekrin Bantam are smaller, lighter and yet deliver significantly more power.
-Same goes for the LifePro DynaFlex Mini or the Minirex.
+Stall Force: Theragun mini might bring some innovative design language to the table but it disappoints with the low no-stall force.
+Devices like Ekrin Bantam are smaller, lighter and yet deliver more power.

 Stroke Length (mm)

 Stroke Length: The mini, as other Theraguns, shines when it comes to the stroke length.
 12mm is best you can get for a mini massage gun and other devices can’t match the mini’s amplitude.